 Anderson University’s School of Education is in the third year of a successful internship program that offers student teachers an added semester to experience working more closely with students, parents and administrators.

 School of Education News

-US News and World Report has again ranked Anderson University among the best universities in the Midwest offering master’s level degree programs.
+U.S. News and World Report has again ranked Anderson University among the best universities in the Midwest offering master’s level degree programs.
 Institutions in this category offer a full range of both undergraduate and master’s level degree programs.
-The magazine’s 2008 guide to "America’s Best Colleges" marks the fourth consecutive year that Anderson University has been listed among the best in its class.
+The magazine’s 2010 guide to "America’s Best Colleges" marks the sixth consecutive year that Anderson University has been listed among the best in its class.

 Though she officially retired from the School of Education in December 2008, Nancy Moller will never stop teaching.
 She will now be giving life lessons and her pupil count has been reduced to 18 – all grandchildren.

 "I have been promoted from professor to grandmother.
 That’s how I look at it," she says, laughing.

 Anderson University is one of the best colleges and universities in the Midwest according to The Princeton Review.
 Posted July 27, 2009, the education services company selected the school as one of 158 institutions it profiles in its "Best in the Midwest" section of its Web site feature 2010 Best Colleges: Region by Region.